-SECTION I: FFY 2012 (Compliance Progress) YOUTH ACCESS LAWS, ACTIVITIES, AND ENFORCEMENT
+SECTION I: FFY 2018 (Compliance Progress)

+YOUTH ACCESS LAWS, ACTIVITIES, AND ENFORCEMENT

 42 U.S.C.
-300x-26 requires the States to report information regarding the sale/distribution of tobacco products to individuals under age 18.
+300x-26 requires the states to report information regarding the sale/distribution of tobacco products to individuals under age 18.

-- 1. Please indicate any changes or additions to the State tobacco statute(s) relating to youth access since the last reporting year.
-If any changes were made to the State law(s) since the last reporting year, please attach a photocopy of the law to the hard copy of the ASR and also upload a copy of the State law to WebBGAS. (see 42 U.S.C.
+- 1. Please indicate any changes or additions to the state tobacco statute(s) relating to youth access since the last reporting year.
+If any changes were made to the state law(s) since the last reporting year, please upload a copy of the state law to WebBGAS. (see 42 U.S.C.
 300x-26). - a.
 Has there been a change in the minimum sale age for tobacco products?